huggingface/blog/synthetic-data-generator.md

 #### Text Classification

 Text classification is common for categorizing text like customer reviews, social media posts, or news articles.
-Generating a dataset relies on two different steps that use LLMs.
-We first generate diverse texts and then add labels to them.
+Generating a classification dataset relies on two different steps that we address with LLMs.
+We first generate diverse texts, and then we add labels to them.
 A good example of a synthetic text classification dataset is [argilla/synthetic-text-classification-news](https://huggingface.co/datasets/argilla/synthetic-text-classification-news), which classifies synthetic news articles into 8 different classes.

 <iframe
   src="https://huggingface.co/datasets/argilla/synthetic-text-classification-news/embed/viewer/default/train"